boreendesign/dadpeoplemakeaconnect/content/english/post/2%-of-your-day.md

 draft: false
 ---

-30 Minutes is only 2% of your whole day.

 What exactly does this mean?
 Let’s break this down.

 Everyone has their own unique situations; some people have more; some people have less -- there are so many layers we can go into for what differentiates us on so many levels.

-But what do we all have in common - 24 hours!!
-We all get 24 hours.
+But what do we all have in common - **24 hours!!** We all get 24 hours.

 Have you ever sat down at the end of the day and thought to yourself - where has the time gone?
 I know I have - and I still do!